BrunaO-dev/BrunaO-dev/README.md

 - 👋 Hi, I’m @BrunaO-dev
-- 👀 I'm passionate about technology, focusing on Front-end, but Back-end is my next challenge!
+- 👀 I'm passionate about technology, focusing on Front-end!
-- 🌱 I’m currently learning: Node.js, Python (Django)
+- 🌱 I’m currently learning: Node.js.
 - 📫 How to reach me: brudoliveirasantos@gmail.com
-- ⚡ Fun fact: I'm in the 1st semester of Computer Science
+- ⚡ Fun fact: I'm in the 3st semester of Computer Science

 <!---
 BrunaO-dev/BrunaO-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.